(I’ve done a similar post! on the park in more recent days – ‘Our era,’ the 1960s. Enjoy both, and take both with a pincha cerebos).

 Then he got a tipiese raasbek boerbok – a typical ‘loudmouth’ goat!

 Next he was offered a lioness from one of the Retiefs from Bergville (hy dink dit was Thys).
 The asking price was fifteen pounds Sterling, and as with all finances, he would need council’s permission and a formal decision to be taken.
-He went instead to Soekie Helman, as he knew Soekie’s “voice was loud in the council at that time”.
+He went instead to Soekie Helman, as he knew Soekie’s “voice was loud in the council at that time.”
+He’d got to know Soekie when he stayed in his hotel.
 Soekie’s decision: “Buy the thing and we’ll argue later.”
 They did.
 Bossie soon noticed this five month-old pet was gentle for a while and then would ‘suddenly get serious,’ so he realised a strong cage was needed fast.
-Two high brick walls were built at right angles, a roof on top and a semicircular front made of strong iron bars was installed from the end of one wall to the other with a sliding door.
+Two high brick walls were built at right angles, a roof on top and a semicircular front made by councillor and blacksmith Pye von During of strong iron bars was installed from the end of one wall to the other with a sliding door.
 Inside, a brick shelter was built in the back corner.
 The roof of that shelter became the lions resting and outlook spot.
+This was the concrete stage where the male lion we heard in our youth would lie and roar his frustration over the hills of Harrismith.

 At this stage Bossie asks impishly: Sien u nou in watter rigting die onskuldige wildskampie besig is om te beweeg?